 Yes it is time-consuming and yes you have to be prepared to brave all weathers on a daily basis, but it certainly has provided people with years of joy and happiness.

-I truly believe that although horse riding and owning a horse isn’t for everyone as it involves a lot more than just feeding the horse.
-The benefits of horse riding and interacting with horses could have a really positive effect physically, psychologically and emotionally.
+The benefits of horse riding and interacting with horses could have a really positive effect physically, psychologically, and emotionally.